zcash/zcash/README.md

 What is Zcash?
 ----------------

-Zcash is an implementation of the "zerocash" protocol.
+Zcash is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy and anonymity through a sophisticiated zero-knowledge proving scheme which preserves confidentiality of transaction metadata.